Overnight stays in hotels temporary estimate – ex

 Hotels are currently going through a period of sudden change in hotel room supply, leading to a considerable increase in uncertainty in the initial estimates of overnight stays.
-These figures should therefore be taken with caution until the final number of overnight stays in hotels is published at the end of June.
+These figures should therefore be taken with extra caution until the final number of overnight stays in hotels is published at the end of October.

 Metadata for statistics on overnight stays: Accommodation, guests and overnight stays